-The Auraria Assistant Vice President of Campus Relations (AVPCR) or their designee will be made aware of a potential crisis or emergency by the Chief of the Auraria Police Department or their designee.
-The Chief of Police and AVPCR or their designees then determines whether it is appropriate to invoke this plan and activate all or part of the Crisis Communications Plan.
-Once activated, the AVPCR will notify each of the institutional Communications Directors/Public Information Officers or their backups as soon as practical.
+The Chief Operating Officer (CEO) or their designee will be made aware of a potential crisis or emergency by the Chief of the Auraria Police Department or their designee.
+The Chief of Police and CEO or their designees then determines whether it is appropriate to invoke this plan and activate all or part of the Crisis Communications Plan.
+Once activated, the Director of Communications will notify each of the institutional Communications Directors/Public Information Officers or their backups as soon as practical.